ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![CD/DVD Drive empty on VM's Hardware tab](images/g020/debian_vm_install_os_vm_hardware_tab_cdrom_updated.png "CD/DVD Drive empty on VM's Hardware tab")

     > **BEWARE!**
     > This doesn't mean that the change has been applied to the still running VM.
-Usually changes like these will require a complete reboot of the VM.
+Usually, changes like these will require a reboot of the VM.

 42. Now that the VM's CD/DVD Drive is configured to be empty, you can go back to the noVNC shell and press on `Enter` to finish the Debian installation.
 If everything goes as it should, the VM will reboot into the GRUB screen of your newly installed Debian system.